mako-commits/Trivia-API/API_REFERENCE.md

 ### `GET '/categories/{category_id}/questions'`

-- Fetches all questions for a particular category
+- Get questions based on category
 - Request Argument: None
 - Returns: Current category, an array of questions within the specific category and the total number of questions within the category